Being a Solar CEO: Lessons on Workplace Energy

 They live their purposes inside out, and everything else falls into place, always returning to the purpose that made them visionaries to guide the brand and its product development when things get difficult, markets change, or downfalls occur.

-The purpose of their brands not only set the positive energy of each company in motion, but awakened potential customers to each brand’s virtuosic ability to improve lives, one product and brand extension at a time.
+The purpose of their brands not only set the positive energy of each company in motion, but awakened potential customers to each brand’s virtuoso-like ability to improve lives, one product and brand extension at a time.

 Abiding by a purpose will also simplify your moral code, making it clear what you should do when difficult decisions must be made, helping you sidestep what CEOs call decision fatigue.

 Purpose comes from within.
 Money comes from out there.
-LIve inside out with purpose front and center, and the money will come.
+Live inside out, with purpose front and center, and the money will come.
 If you put money front and center, nobody will buy in to your purpose enough to give you theirs.